Juventus Next Gen

 Following the reintroduction of reserve teams in Italy, Juventus U23 was formed in 2018 and was registered to Serie C, the third level of the Italian league system.
 In the first years, the team reached the promotion play-off stages of Serie C, without gaining promotion.
 In the 2019–20 season, under coach Fabio Pecchia, Juventus U23 won the Coppa Italia Serie C after defeating Ternana in the final.
 The club changed its name to Juventus Next Gen in 2022.
+They remained the sole Italian reserve team until August 2023 when Atalanta founded its own.

-Due to the nature of the club as a reserve team, Juventus Next Gen needs to comply to certain regulations, such as not being eligible for promotion to Serie A and not competing in the Coppa Italia, the major national cup.
-The club, and in general FIGC's reserve-team project, has faced a lot of criticism, especially from fans of other Serie C teams due to their perceived lack of history.
+Due to the nature of the club as a reserve team, Juventus Next Gen needs to comply to certain regulations, such as being ineligible for promotion to Serie A and not competing in the Coppa Italia, the major national cup.
+The club—and in general FIGC's reserve-team project—has faced a lot of criticism, especially from fans of other Serie C teams due to their perceived lack of history and the disruption of the league's competitive balance.

 History

 Predecessors (1904–1976)

-Reserve teams were introduced in Italy in early 20th century, and played in the Seconda Categoria.
+Reserve teams were introduced in Italy in the early 20th century, and played in the Seconda Categoria.
 On 17 April 1904, the second team of Juventus lost the final 4–0 to Genoa II at the Ponte Carrega field.
-On 2 April 1905, after a 3–0 away win to AC Milan II, Juventus II obtained the mathematical certainy of first place at the final three-team group stage to win their only Seconda Categoria trophy.
+On 2 April 1905, after a 3–0 away win to AC Milan II, Juventus II obtained the mathematical certainty of first place at the final three-team group stage to win their only Seconda Categoria trophy.

 Juventus II also took part in the Campionato De Martino, another league dedicated to reserve teams, until the competition ceased in 1976; they won the 1959–60 edition.

-Juventus even had a third team who played some friendly matches against local teams, and competed in the Terza Categoria in the early 20th century.
+Juventus even had a third team who played friendly matches against local teams, and competed in the Terza Categoria in the early 20th century.